This MSc is based on the completion of the following compulsory modules.

 Principles of International Business Economics: This module introduces you to the key concepts of economics.
 Subsequently, you will focus on the topics of economics that are essential in understanding how businesses function internationally and how they interact with the external environment.
 You will examine the strategic pricing-output decisions of a firm in different market structures as well as the characteristics and the institutions of international markets.

-Financial Markets and Institutions : You will be taught about the way markets and institutions link the users and providers of funds within financial systems.
-You will focus on asset pricing and market efficiency issues.
-You will study the effects that globalisation, technical innovation and regulatory change have on institutions.
+Financial Markets and Institutions: This module compared how international markets and institutions link the users and providers of funds within financial systems.
+It focuses on issues of asset pricing and market efficiency, and the effects of globalisation on organisations, technical innovation and regulatory change.

 Research project: On this module you incorporate research methods and a research project.
 This is a key component of the master's degree.
 The project provides you with an opportunity to explore a specialist area in depth.
 You have a choice to undertake a traditional dissertation or follow a structured research project which incorporates both theoretical and applied research.
 You will be provided with guidance and advice throughout the process.